 Getting Off The Bus

 I love moving to new places when I travel.
-But I absolutely hate getting off the bus, or coming out of a railway station, when I arrive at my destination.
+But I absolutely hate getting off the bus, or coming out of a railway station, when I arrive at a destination.
 It is exhausting being inundated by touts trying to push you for a ride in their taxi, or help you find a cheap accommodation somewhere.
-I already hate the idea of searching a guesthouse while lugging a heavy rucksack on my back.
-But I hate having to deal with the mob of people waiting for tourists even more.
+I already hate the idea of searching a guesthouse while lugging a heavy rucksack on my back, but I hate having to deal with the mob of people waiting for tourists, even more.
 So as my destination and the time to get off the bus draws near, the dread grows to a long moment of uneasiness.

 Bidding Farewell To Locals

 After travelling a few countries in the world, if there’s one thing I love about India the most, it’s meeting local people and experiencing their spellbound hospitality.
-People in small villages, across India, are so hospitable and welcoming that in just a few days you become a part of their family.
+People in small villages, across India are so hospitable and welcoming that in just a few days you become a part of their lives.
 There is a strong bond that happens with people when I travel and I never forget the new friends that I make.
 But when I have to part ways and move on, it sucks.
-It sucks even more in India, because half of the times, you know that this is perhaps your last meeting and because they own no phone and internet is almost an unheard-of technology for them, you might moreover not hear their voice ever again in your life.
+It sucks even more in India, because half of the times, you know that this is perhaps your last meeting.
+And because they own no phone and internet is almost an unheard-of technology for them, you might moreover not hear their voice ever again in your life.